299: No Such Thing As A Conscientious Brunette

 And they have this thing they do where, when they're in trouble, they do the imploring puppy dog eyes thing at humans.

-And they tested them and they learned how to do it very quickly.
+And they actually did this on 12 goats and they tested them and they learned how to do it very quickly.
+And then they made the task impossible for them.

-And when they made it impossible, the goats all looked around at the humans with like a little raised eyebrow kind of help-me expression.
+And when they made it impossible, the goats all looked around at the humans with like a little raised eyebrow kind of help me expression.

+I know.
 But they were smart.

 So of those 12 goats, within four tries, nine of them had completely mastered this trick, this puzzle-solving trick.
+Two of them cheated, so it were disqualified.

-from an intelligence test because they cheated, they tried to head-butt it open.
+From an intelligence test, because they cheated, they tried to head-butt it open.

 They do, you know, for someone who's your best friend, they do head-butt a lot, don't they?